Lima Memorial Health System Logo

 A low level of GH may indicate:

-• Slow growth noticed in infancy or childhood, caused by low levels of GH.
+• Slow growth noticed in infancy or childhood.
 (A special test is done to confirm this diagnosis.)

 • Hypopituitarism (low function of the pituitary gland).
 The pituitary gland makes several hormones besides GH and these may be low as well.